 The fee for each attempt of the exams is

 - Life & Accident and Health or Sickness: $95

 - Life: $85

 - Accident and Health or Sickness: $85

 When you arrive you must have a photo ID any other documents that the testing facility has asked you to bring.

 Each of the tests consists of one hundred fifty (145) questions, and you have two hours and thirty minutes (2:30) to finish them.
 The minimum score to pass the exams is 70% correct answers.

-Pearson Vue provides content outlines for each of the exams.
+Pearson VUE provides content outlines for these exams.
 Be sure to study them before you attempt the tests.

 Check out our Insurance Exam Guide.
 It’s extremely in-depth, and will hopefully help you pass the first time.

 Looking for a guide to passing the insurance exam in South Dakota?
 Check out our South Dakota Insurance License Exam article.